Doubly Free-Boundary Macdonald Processes: Reflection Identities and Jack Asymptotics: Main Results

-We assign edge weights to a rail yard graph $RYG(l,r,\underline{a},\underline{b})$ as follows: \begin{itemize} \item all the horizontal edges has weight 1; and \item each diagonal edge adjacent to a vertex with abscissa $2i$ has weight $x_i$. \end{itemize}
+We assign edge weights to $RYG(l,r,a,b)$ as follows: \begin{itemize} \item every horizontal edge has weight $1$; \item each diagonal edge adjacent to an even vertex with abscissa $2i$ has weight $x_i$. \end{itemize} These local weights are parameters entering the Macdonald-deformed measure defined in Section~\ref{sect:pf}; except in Schur-type degenerations, the probability measure used below is not merely the product of local occupied-edge weights.